JaredRombough/wrestling-data-conversion-tool/README.md

-# Open Wrestling
+# Wrestling data conversion tool
-Wrestling booking simulation

 https://openwrestling.itch.io/open-wrestling

 To compile and run, use Intellij with the JavaFX maven plugin.